ni/VireoSDK/README.md

 ### Building Vireo Windows Native

-1. Open the `Vireo_VS/VireoCommandLine.sln` solution in Vireo Studio
+1. Open the `Vireo_VS/VireoCommandLine.sln` solution in Visual Studio
 2. Perform a Debug build

 Notice the esh executable placed in the `dist` folder.